 We will try to get to Gough Island so we can go along if we have good weather conditions.
 Some years ago, we circunnavigated everything, except for 4 miles of a circunference of 33 miles of the island in the ship, watching an exceptional landscape and lots of wild life.
 We will feel really privileged for being the few visitors who can have the experience to be in the Gough Island and, particularly, for seing it so close and in really good conditions.
 We will expect to be lucky and repeat this unique experience with you.
 It is also known as Gonçalo Alvares, the origin of this islands is volcanic and its higher peak is the Edinburgh Peak which is close to the 1000 metres of altitude.

-Day 18 to 20 - Tristán da Cunha
+Day 22 to 25 - Tristán da Cunha

 In the Tristán da Cunha archipelago we get to a settlement which is located in the west area of the main island.
 We will also try to disembark in Nightingale Island with millions of sea birds, in which the albatrosses thin beak, an endangered species, stresses here.
 We will be covered with this days just in case it is a bad weather and we can have one day to take advantage.
 This archipelago is a british sovereignty and it is formed by several isles, the bigger one is Tristán da Cunha, another important island is Nightingale and the rest are directly inaccessible and they are uninhabitated.

-Day 25 to 27 - Santa Elena Island
+Day 30 to 32 - St. Elena Island

 We are going to Santa Elena Island because it is possible to anchor and it is an ideal place to stop.
 We are going to have many opportunities to enjoy the local culture in this island, we expect to have very good weather conditions, surrounded by endemic plants and authoctone birds.
 We are going to visit the place where Napoleon lived in exile.
 There will be many opportunities to explore the island by ourselves and we will be able to dive if we wish, doing snorkel, apart from surf.
 It is a place where we can find a great quantity of fishes.

 Map of Route

-- Trip on board as indicated in the itinerary
+- The trip on board the ship mentioned as indicated in the itinerary.

-- All meals during the trip on board, including snacks, coffee and tea
+- All meals during the trip on board the ship including snacks, coffee and tea.

-- All land tours and activities during the voyage in Zodiac boats
+- All excursions and activities in Zodiac boats during the trip.

-- Conference programs by well known naturalists and coordination by the experimented team expedition
+- Conference program dictated by naturalists and leadership by experienced expedition team.

-- All taxes and port expenses during the program
+- All service and port taxes during the program.

-- Informative reading material before embarking
+- Informative reading material before embarking.

 Services not included: